Home Insurance After Foreclosure: How It Affects Future Coverage

 Immediately after foreclosure:

-• Obtain renters insurance if you're renting — this keeps your insurance record active with on-time payments
+• Obtain renters insurance if you're renting.
+This keeps your insurance record active with on-time payments.

-• Pull your free CLUE report from LexisNexis to review what's on file
+• Pull your free CLUE report from LexisNexis to review what's on file (you're entitled to one free copy annually under federal law).

 When purchasing a new home:

-• Work with an independent broker who can shop across 10+ carriers
+• Work with an independent broker who can shop across 10+ carriers.

-• Be upfront with your broker about your foreclosure history — they can target the right markets
+• Be upfront with your broker about your foreclosure history.
+They can target the right markets.

-• Explore FAIR Plan options in your state as a fallback
+• Explore FAIR Plan options in your state as a fallback.

-• Lock in coverage immediately at closing to avoid any lapse
+• Lock in coverage immediately at closing to avoid any lapse.

-Over 3–5 years:
+Over 3 to 5 years:

-• Pay all insurance premiums on time, every time — this is the most direct way to build a positive record
+• Pay all insurance premiums on time, every time.
+This is the most direct way to build a positive record.

-• Rebuild your credit aggressively — every point gained lowers your insurance risk tier
+• Rebuild your credit aggressively.
+Every point gained lowers your insurance risk tier.

-• Ask your insurer to re-evaluate your credit-based score annually — your rates should drop as your credit improves
+• Ask your insurer to re-evaluate your credit-based score annually.
+Your rates should drop as your credit improves.

 Pros